fnando/i18n-js/README.md

 [There's a document](https://github.com/fnando/i18n-js/tree/main/MIGRATING_FROM_V3_TO_V4.md)
 outlining some of the things you need to do to migrate from v3 to v4.
-It may not be as complete as we'd like it to be, so let us know if you face any issues during the migration is not outline is that document.
+It may not be as complete as we'd like it to be, so let us know if you face any issues during the migration that is not outlined in that document.

 #### How can I export translations without having a database around?